 WordPress is a fantastic tool for managing your own web site.
 Its popularity makes it an ideal target for spammers and hackers.
 They can use the system to embed suspicious scripts and other nasty spam / malware elements.
 However I have plenty of experience of dealing with these kinds of problems and I have a number of tools I can deploy to keep your site secure.
 I also monitor all sites I host for any irregular behaviour.
 Many designers expect you to monitor WordPress security yourself, but sadly without regular application of security patches, not following good practice for usernames and passwords, and not using tools such as WordFence, it’s just a matter of time before a site is compromised.

-Increasingly over the past few years, customers come on board with me through a “distress purchase” situation.
+Increasingly over the past few years, customers have come on board with me through a “distress purchase” situation.
 They may have had lots of spam posts, comments or links added.
 Or worse, the entire site is unavailable or has been defaced.
 Some of the “payloads” that can be dropped on to insecure web sites include bank phishing exploits and ransomware, which then infects other people’s computers.
 For some live examples of the sort of malware currently doing the rounds, scroll to the end of the page.
 There is a feed from myonlinesecurity.com with information on current infections.
 Many of these will have come from infected web sites.

 How I can help